GrandComicsDatabase/gcd-django-docker/README.md

 This will result in a running website without any data.

-This will give you a shell `docker exec -it gcd-django-docker_web_1 bash`

 To import data, login to the GCD and download a (current) dump from https://www.comics.org/download/.

 After unzipping the dump, run the following with the name of the 'current_dump':
 `docker exec -i gcd-django-docker_db_1 mysql -u gcd-django my-gcd-db -p'db-gcd' < 'current_dump'`

+This will give you a shell `docker exec -it gcd-django-docker_web_1 bash`, to e.g. locally edit files.